Downton dowager Smith in "bruising" role in Bennett's "The Lady in the Van"

 "(Smith) used to say ... it was the most bruising part she'd ever played, literally bruising because she was always being knocked about in the van.
 I think it's not been very different on the film really."

-Bennett, who has a cameo role in the movie, said he could now only visualise Smith when thinking of the real Shepherd.
+Bennett, who has a cameo role in the movie, said he could now only visualize Smith when thinking of the real Shepherd.

 "...
 Because it's so long ago now, Miss Shepherd died in 1989, I can only see Maggie's face," he said.